Clinton, Warren meet for first 2016 campaign event

 At times, their relationship has seemed almost frosty.
 Warren wrote in a 2004 book that as a senator from New York, Clinton "could not afford such a principled position" on legislation that would make it harder for consumers to relieve their debt through bankruptcy laws.
 She also implied that Clinton was short-tempered and impatient with her staff.

+More recently, Warren has become one of the sharpest opponents of Donald Trump, deriding him as a "bully" and "a small, insecure, money grubber."
 She's taken his hits in return: He blasted her as "Pocahontas," a reference to past discussions about her having Native American ancestry.

 Warren's tough assault is valued by Clinton, who aides say particularly appreciates surrogates that don't mince words in their attacks.